thegameofcode/resonator/doc/api/channel.md

 Retrieves the list of Identity objects associated to the specified Channel object

 + Parameters
-    + id (string) ...
+    + id (required, string, `12345`) ...
 The ID of the Channel object to retrieve data from

 + Request